Cross-Tenant Data Leaks in SaaS: Why 200 OK Responses Still Expose Data

 If you are not explicitly testing for these scenarios, your system is not validated.

-A SaaS security audit for cross-tenant leaks is the only reliable way to validate those failure paths under real conditions.
+A cross-tenant data leak audit is the reliable way to validate those failure paths under real conditions.

-If you want to replay those paths in real APIs, a tool to test API for data leaks helps exercise the same request under different actors and compare the returned data.
+If you want request-level replay and response diffing, Agnite Scan can help exercise the same request under different actors and compare the returned data.

 Detect cross-tenant leaks before production